GMontaguth/GRIT-4MOST/README.md

 ## Sample Definition

-The galaxies included in this catalogue are red, low-Sérsic systems selected from S-PLUS photometry and structural measurements:
+The galaxies included in this catalogue are red and low-Sérsic systems selected from S-PLUS photometry and structural measurements:

 Colour cut: